Slime (Dragon Quest): Concept and design

 According to Yuji Horii, the creator of Dragon Quest, the inspiration for the Slimes came from the role-playing game series Wizardry.
 Horii said that when it was originally conceived, the Slime was "a pile of goo", but Akira Toriyama's design came back as a tear-drop which they considered "perfect".
 He later revealed that Toriyama originally drew a Slime in pixel art style, but he rejected it because it lacked the artist's personal style.
 Horii named the monsters in the game after receiving Toriyama's designs.

 There are many different types of Slimes found throughout the Dragon Quest and Rocket Slime series.
-These include Slimes in different colors; She Slimes which are orange slimes that are slightly stronger than regular slimes and are despite their name, not always necessarily female; Bubble Slimes which look like pools of slime; Nautical Slimes that wear conch shells; the rare Metal Slimes which have high defense, give out large amounts of experience points, and tend to flee from battle; Healslimes which have tentacles; gem-shaped Slimes like the Emperor Slime; cube-shaped Box Slimes; and King Slimes, which are very large Slimes wearing crowns and come in various versions such as regular or metal.
+These include Slimes in different colors; She Slimes which are orange slimes that are slightly stronger than regular slimes and are despite their name, not always necessarily female; Bubble Slimes which look like pools of slime; Nautical Slimes that wear conch shells; Healslimes which have tentacles; gem-shaped Slimes like the Emperor Slime; cube-shaped Box Slimes; and King Slimes, which are very large Slimes wearing crowns and come in various versions such as regular or metal.

+Artwork depicting a typical Metal Slime, which is identical in appearance to a baseline Slime except it has a silver metal body.

+In addition, the Slime has a rare variant called the Metal Slime.
+Metal Slimes have multiple variants as well, including the Liquid Metal Slime and Metal King Slime.
+The Liquid Metal Slime is a bubbling puddle of metal slime with the Slime's face on it, while the Metal King Slime is a much larger Metal Slime wearing a crown.
+According to the book Dragon Quest Monsters, Liquid Metal Slimes derive from the Bubble Slime, which similarly is a puddle of slime.
+It tells a story of a Bubble Slime that helps a fairy, leading it to ask to live in the heavens, leading it to be purified with light.
+All Metal Slimes are noted for having limited health points, high speed, and high evasion, making it particularly difficult for the player to kill.
+It also has a high chance of fleeing the battle, explained by Horii as the monsters being shy.
+They are also rarely encountered.
+Upon being defeated, any characters present in battle gain a significant amount of experience, used to level up.

 In most appearances of Slimes, the creature plays an antagonist role, and occasionally appears as a boss.
 In some Dragon Quest titles, Slimes also appear as friendly non-player characters and peaceful inhabitants of cities.
 Friendly Slimes usually greet players with the phrase, "I'm not a bad Slime!".
 Slimes, like many monsters in the Dragon Quest series, have a certain verbal tic, "slurp".
 Slimes also replace certain words or syllables with the word "goo" (e.g. "human" becomes "gooman"), or other words relating to Slime or goo, when they speak.
 In 2019, Slime was confirmed to be edible and tasted like lime.